Ellpeck/TinyLifeWeb/docs/articles/custom_maps.md

 Tiny Life features the ability to create custom maps that you can share with the community.
 This includes setting down custom lots, households, and environment decorations.
 Creating custom maps in this way is a lot more involved than creating custom households or lots, so this tutorial explains everything you need to know.

 ## Getting Started
 To get started, there's a set of required [cheats](cheats.md) that you have to enable to be able to create custom maps.
-You can open the cheat menu with the `F1` key.
 - `EditWorld` allows you to place build mode items outside the current lot.
 - `ShowNonBuyable` allows you to access hidden build mode items, like decorative power poles, road tiles, and more.
 - `IgnorePlacementRules` to allow placing some hidden items like power lines in the proper place.